 Therefore the 18 year old is seven times more likely to be chosen than a 12 year old in any single drawing of the lottery.

 Small Population of Kids All Aged 12

-If however, you’re unlucky enough to live in a small district with children under the age of 12 and a small number – say 20 children – just turning 12, then things are a little different.
+If however, you’re unlucky enough to live in a small district with only a small number – say 20 children – all simultaneously just turning 12, then things are a little different.

 20 children aged 12 each with one entry into the lottery